 - Conditions that prevent elimination of bilirubin from the body

-- Conditions caused by obstruction of the bile ducts such as damage and scarring or biliary atresia, a congenital condition associated with abnormal development of the bile ducts that leads to the backup and pooling of the bile and to the increase of bilirubin in the blood.
-Gallstones as well as pancreatic cancer can sometimes lead to a blockage in the bile ducts.
+- Biliary atresia, a congenital condition associated with abnormal development of the bile ducts that leads to the backup and pooling of the bile and to the increase of bilirubin in the blood

-- Conditions that lead to a significant increase in the destruction of red blood cells and to an increase in the production of bilirubin, such as hemolytic anemia, due to an abnormal hemoglobin variant, malaria, autoimmune disorder, or hemolytic disease of the newborn (HDN).
+- Conditions that lead to a significant increase in the destruction of red blood cells, thereby causing an increase in the production of bilirubin, such as hemolytic anemia, due to an abnormal hemoglobin variant, malaria, autoimmune disorder, or hemolytic disease of the newborn (HDN)

 - Gilbert syndrome: a mild inherited condition associated with decreased bilirubin metabolism due to a decrease in enzyme activity; those affected may have temporary jaundice during times of illness or stress and increases in their unconjugated bilirubin levels.

 - Cirrhosis: in its late stages, can cause jaundice

 - Physiologic jaundice of the newborn: the liver of a newborn infant has not yet developed its ability to metabolize bilirubin, so newborns frequently go through a brief period of jaundice right after they are born.
 Newborns with jaundice are carefully monitored and generally improve within 48 to 72 hours.
 If the jaundice persists or is severe, however, the infant may be treated and evaluated for other and more severe conditions, such as hemolytic disease of the newborn.